-I am part of the human-computer interaction (HCI), computer supported cooperative work (CSCW), and science & technology studies (STS) communities, and my research often lies at the intersection of critical algorithm/data studies and infrastructure studies.
-I use a feminist technoscience lens in my work.
+I am part of the human-computer interaction (HCI), computer supported cooperative work (CSCW), HCI design, and science & technology studies (STS) communities, and my research often lies at the intersection of critical algorithm/data studies and infrastructure studies.
 Many of my projects are related to critically examining algorithmic systems for hiring, well-being, and/or behavioral health.

 In 2018, I received my MS in Informatics from the University of California Irvine.
 I am originally from Seattle, WA and I went to the University of Washington for my undergraduate in Computer Engineering with a specialization in hardware.